QAInsights/Quillx/SPEC.md

-# AIx Specification v3.0
+# AIdx Specification v3.0

-## What is AIx?
+## What is AIdx?

-**AIx** is an open, self-declared standard for disclosing the level of AI involvement in a software project — expressed through the language of writing and authorship.
+**AIdx** is an open, self-declared standard for disclosing the level of AI involvement in a software project — expressed through the language of writing and authorship.

 Because code is literature.
 Every function has a voice.
 Every commit tells a story.